For All My Basic Starbies Bishes…

 In all honesty, as much as I love Starbies, had I found another coffee shop that made a true iced coffee or cold brew, I would’ve abandoned them in Barcelona altogether.

-The Rest (Updated Chronologically):
+The Rest: 2025 (Updated Chronologically):

 As usual, I’ll keep updating this as I wander through the world, but my final thought for now… most of the locations in Thailand appear to be cashless, but at least take Apple Pay, in addition to regular debit and credit cards.
+The only locations I found that took actual cash/Baht were the Starbucks Reserve at One Bangkok and at the airport.
+Most of the Starbucks in Pattaya also took cash as well.

 A little light reading and Iced Chai while on layover in Istanbul.